erikpukinskis/direct-monetization-static/_proposal/03_parties.markdown

   the behavior of the tools they'll use.
 ---

+## The Client
 Because the 402-Receipts system is mostly passive from the perspective of the human user, we mostly speak in terms of the Client (the web-browser).
-The Host is the computer (the server) which provides the web pages to the Client.
-The Host is _not exactly just_ "the website", although this is an OK layperson's appoximation.
-The Notary is a third party, analogous to a traditoinal monetization platform but fundementally less powerful.
-The Notary sells Receitps to Clients; the Receipts are used to access websites.

-## The Client
 {% include glossary_item s=site.data.glossary.client %}

 Existing web browsers don't have the behavior defined in this standard, so the user will need to install a browser plugin.